wkumari/draft-wkumari-dnsop-hammer/README.md

-Kumari, et al.           Expires January 5, 2015                [Page 2]
+Kumari, et al.             Expires May 3, 2017                  [Page 2]

-Internet-Draft                   hammer                        July 2014
+Internet-Draft                   hammer                     October 2016

-   triggered by an incoming query, and only shortly before the cache entry was due to expire.
+   triggered by an incoming query that arrives only shortly before the cache entry was due to expire.

 1.1.
 Requirements notation